shuttleai/shuttleai-discord/CONTRIBUTING.md

 **We need your help with adding previous endpoints to the new wrapper!**

-The ShuttleAI Python SDK uses [poetry](https://python-poetry.org/), [ruff](https://github.com/astral-sh/ruff) for linting and formatting, and [mypy](https://github.com/python/mypy) for type checking.
+The ShuttleAI Python SDK uses [poetry](https://python-poetry.org/), [ruff](https://github.com/astral-sh/ruff) for linting, [black](https://github.com/psf/black) for formatting, and [mypy](https://github.com/python/mypy) for type checking.
 Ensure your code passes all checks before submitting a pull request.

 ## Benefits
 Top contributors receive a special role in the [ShuttleAI Discord Server](https://discord.gg/shuttleai).